 The group offices oversee elections and membership of LGA Boards, Committees, Forums and Commissions, and act as a secretariat for the work of their group.
 More information about each of the groups can be found on their webpages.

-The Conservative Party is the largest party in local government, and is also the largest party in the Local Government Association (LGA) with over 9,000 councillors and control of more than 200 councils.
+The Conservative Party is the largest party in local government, and is also the largest party in the LGA.
 The LGA Conservative Group exists to support Conservative councillors involved with the LGA by offering advice, research and policy support.

 The LGA Labour group exists to provide a strong voice for Labour in local government and acts as a platform for ideas and discussion for all of those committed to an effective localist element to Labour politics and policies.

-The Liberal Democrats have just under 4,100 councillors across the UK.
-Consequently, our group at the LGA plays a major role in the organisation.
+The Liberal Democrats group at the LGA plays a major role in the organisation.
 We are the persistent defenders of local democracy, arguing that what a local community can do for itself is best left to that community, without interference from central government.

-The Independent group represents Independent and smaller party councillors in England and Wales.
+The Independent group represents Independent, Green and smaller party councillors in England and Wales.
 It provides a voice at the national level and works within the LGA to ensure that the values and interests of its members are promoted.